michaelsbradleyjr/create-embark-dapp/README.md

 To use a template:

 1. Go to https://embark.status.im/create-embark-dapp#templates
-2. Search for a template you want and get it's name (looks like `basic-contracts`)
+2. Search for a template you want and get its name (looks like `basic-contracts`)
-3. Run: `create-embark-dapp --template basic-contracts another-dapp`
+3. Run: `create-embark-dapp another-dapp --template basic-contracts`
 4. Done 💥

 ### `boilerplate`